distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 After being configured the software will run as a daemon.

-There is no server.
+There is no master server, that is a server that makes decisions on the network.
 Multiple nodes will create a decentralised network.

 The following is an overview of it functionalities: